sunild7/detect-in-app-browser/README.md

 A tiny TypeScript/JavaScript helper that tells you if visitors are stuck inside an in-app browser (WebView) and nudges them to open your site in a real browser.
 User‑agent parsing is handled by the battle-tested [`bowser`](https://www.npmjs.com/package/bowser) package—no fragile regexes to maintain.

+> 📖 **For complete documentation**, including detailed explanations of how detection works, supported email providers, troubleshooting, and more examples, see [DOCUMENTATION.md](./DOCUMENTATION.md).

 ## Installation

 ### NPM